apollo

 How to manage the interaction:

-Co-administration of Debijohn-150Mg Capsule and Rivaroxaban can lead to an interaction, it can be taken if advised by your doctor.
-However, if you experience any symptoms like unusual bleeding, dizziness, tarry stools, coughing up or vomiting blood, or severe headache, consult the doctor immediately.
+Taking Debijohn-150Mg Capsule with Tinzaparin together can possibly result in an interaction, but it can be taken if your doctor has advised it.
+However, if you experience unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult the doctor.
 Do not stop using any medications without a doctor's advice.

 Severe